mongodb/mongo-ruby-driver/spec/spec_tests/data/transactions_api/README.rst

 - ``data``: The data that should exist in the collection under test before each test run.

+- ``minServerVersion`` (optional): The minimum server version (inclusive) required to successfully run the test.
+If this field is not present, it should be assumed that there is no lower bound on the required server version.

 - ``tests``: An array of tests that are to be run independently of each other.
   Each test will have some or all of the following fields: